Cytel: Software products

-East Clinical trial statistical software for the design, simulation and monitoring of adaptive, group sequential and fixed sample size trials.
-As of 2019, East 6.5 is in use at over 140 pharmaceutical and biotechnology companies, research centers and regulatory agencies including the FDA's Center for Drug Evaluation and Research, Center for Biologics Evaluation and Research and Center for Devices and Radiological Health divisions.
+East clinical trial statistical software supports the design, simulation and monitoring of adaptive, group sequential and fixed sample size trials.
+As of 2024, East 6.5 is in use at over 140 pharmaceutical and biotechnology companies, research centers and regulatory agencies including the FDA's Center for Drug Evaluation and Research, Center for Biologics Evaluation and Research and Center for Devices and Radiological Health divisions.

-First introduced by the Cytel Software Corporation in 1995 as “East DOS”, the name is derived from the benefit of “Early stopping” a trial due to futility: a failure of the tested treatment to demonstrate significant improvement over an existing treatment and/or placebo.
+First introduced by the Cytel Software Corporation in 1995 as “East DOS”, the name is derived from the benefit of 'early stopping' a trial due to futility: a failure of the tested treatment to demonstrate significant improvement over an existing treatment and/or placebo.